Sunday, June 28

 Lighthouse Writers Workshop

 Writing about difficult experiences can help us process them, reach catharsis and empowerment, and heal.
 The personal essay can be the perfect vessel to distill a tough topic into a digestible shape, challenging us to be selective and specific while leveraging voice and form.
+In this class, we will discuss how to navigate a tough topic through craft, mitigate it for the reader, and care for the writer self.
+We will review examples of essays by acclaimed authors and talk about choosing the right angle and entry point.

 Join me at Grit City Books for a Fireside Chat with Kirsten Sundberg Lunstrum and Margot Kahn.